 I am a recent Graduate from Drexel University's Nesbitt College of Design.
 I earned my B.Arch the hard way - without working in a firm, under an architect - during my years at Drexel, all while working full-time as an Industrial Designer (50 hours per week) and raising a family.
 I guess that makes me the poster boy for persistence, dedication and pure will to complete my degree.
 These are traits that I am hoping a firm will recognize and give me the opportunity to earn a position.

-Zenith Products Corp, New Castle, DE, US, Senior Designer
+Zenith Products Corp, New Castle, DE, US, Industrial Designer

 • Develops new products within current cost scheme to achieve predetermined profit goals for both the company and the customer.